Michal-Atlas/DawnStorm/dawnstorm.md

 **Light** - -2 to sight based activities in dim light, -3 in near dark

-**Elemental Damage** - You lose 1 body per round of exposure per strength of element
+**Elemental Damage** - You lose 1 body per round of exposure per strength of element, regular fire causes 1 Body of damage every 2 rounds

 ## Size